$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Abstract

 \section{Abstract}

-{With the goal of well-founded statistical inference on an individual's blood alcohol level based on noisy measurements of their skin alcohol content, we develop $M$-estimation methodology in a general setting.
-We then apply it to a diffusion equation-based model for the blood/skin alcohol relationship thereby establishing existence, consistency, and asymptotic normality of the nonlinear least squares estimator of the diffusion model's parameter.
-Simulation studies show agreement between the estimator's performance and its asymptotic distribution, and it is applied to a real skin alcohol data set collected via biosensor.}
+{We develop $M$-estimation and deconvolution methodology with the goal of making well-founded statistical inference on an individual's blood alcohol level based on noisy measurements of their skin alcohol content.
+We first apply our results to a nonlinear least squares estimator of the key parameter that specifies the blood/skin alcohol relation in a diffusion model, and establish its existence, consistency, and asymptotic normality.
+To make inference on the unknown underlying blood alchohol curve, we develop a basis space deconvolution approach with regulazation, and determine the asymptotic distribution of the error process, thus allowing us to compute uniform confidence bands on the curve.
+Simulation studies show agreement between the performance of our curve estimators and their asymptotic distributions at low noise levels, and we apply our methods to a real skin alcohol data set collected via a transdermal biosensor.}